mebusy/notes/dev_notes/AI_CS188_BNs_Sampling.md

             - we compute the conditinal distribution for W : P(W|+s,+c,+r)
             - sample from that distribution ,  this case we got -w
         - keep going
             - we can look at properties of your BNs, you can infer how long -- how many steps --  you might need to sample
+            - Unlike Prior Sampling, here every sample you get looks exactly the same as the previous one.
+The samples are now highly correlated.
+            - If we grab a sample, and we do this thing for a long time, and we grab another sample, and then we rotate around robin for a while, and grap another sample ...
+If we wait long enough between samples, then the correlations reduce, and we're grabbing samples from the joint distribution over all non-evidence variables conditioned on the evidence.

 This is just giving you the very basic idea of how Gibbs Sampling works.
 And you can make it work this way , but if you used it in practice , you'd want to use a lot of methods to make it more efficient.